peyaj/experiments/README.md

 # experiments
-experimental repository to learn about github abd git
+experimental repository to learn about github and git

+simple file and folder creation and editing